 © & TM Lucasfilm Ltd. No part of this product may be used without specific written permission.
 Atomic Mass Games and the Atomic Mass Games logo are TM of Atomic Mass Games.
 Atomic Mass Games is located at 1995 County Road B2 W, Roseville, MN 55113, USA, 651-639-1905.
-Gamegenic and the Gamegenic logo are TM & © Gamegenic GmbH, Germany.

-This and other supported documents for Star Wars: Armada can be accessed from the game's page:
+This and other supported documents for Star Wars: Armada can be accessed from the game's page: ATOMICMASSGAMES.COM/STAR-WARS-ARMADA/

-ATOMICMASSGAMES.COM/STAR-WARS-ARMADA/